manfontan/mongodb-bootcamp/PITCHME.md

 - **OIDs: (object identifiers)**

   An **OID** is basically a sequence of numbers separated by periods.

-- OIDs are used in many ways in LDAP:
-  - As canonical identifiers for a number of schema elements.
-  - To identify LDAP request and response controls.
-  - To identify LDAP extended request and response types.

 Note:
 - Cons: they are not human-readable